jadecobra/python_tdd_exercises/source/basic_objects/dictionaries/dictionaries.rst

 * :ref:`what is True and False in Python<what are booleans?>`
 * :ref:`I know how to write programs that make decisions<truth table>`
 * :ref:`how to make a calculator<how to make a calculator>`
-* :ref:`how to test if an Exception is raised with assertRaises<how to test if an Exception is raised>`
+* :ref:`how to test that an Exception is raised with assertRaises<how to test that an Exception is raised>`
 * :ref:`how to handle Exceptions in programs with try...except...else<how to handle Exceptions in programs>`
 * :ref:`how to raise TypeError<what causes TypeError?>`
 * :ref:`what you can do with Lists<what is a list?>`